SamanBarahoie/word2vec/README.md

 # Word2Vec from Scratch in Python 🧠✨

 A simple implementation of Word2Vec using NumPy — built entirely from scratch for educational purposes.
-This project uses a small, categorized dataset (animals, countries, foods, vehicles) and visualizes learned word embeddings using t-SNE.
+This project uses a small, categorized dataset animals and visualizes learned word embeddings using t-SNE.

 ---